API

 }

-returns project where the name field is 'Test'
+returns objects where the name field is Test

 Compound Condition (Branch Node)